 On a recent responsive design we were working on, we ran into a bit of an issue regarding our sprites and mobile devices.
 We noticed that when the sprite sheets got to a certain pixel height, they stopped showing up.
 YIKES.

 The project in question was for our client Pecking Order, who wanted a site with a very handmade feel – perfect for a pretty extensive sprite use.
+The client worked with our web accessibility consultant to make sure potential users can easily use the site.

 As the project went on, our sprite got to be pretty large – close to 6000px deep.
 The tricky part of this is that the sprite graphic was showing up in all our emulators, but not when viewing the site on our live sandbox links.
 We didn’t want to have to break stride and rebuild our sprites in mid-project, so we figured out a quick fix – and made all of our 7th grade algebra teachers happy in the process.